HaxeFoundation/HaxeManual/content/12-target-details.md

 ```

-Enter/exit use similar technique, where the registers are captured and the bottomOfStack is 'locked-in' when the "enter gc free zone" call is made.
+Enter/exit use a similar technique, where the registers are captured and the `bottomOfStack` is 'locked-in' when the "enter GC-free zone" call is made.

 ```
  8100  Array<Bullet>   bullets
        -- EnterGCFreeZone --